VirgileDjimgou/P156_Cartographie_Gmap_237/README.md

 #### Google Places

-Leku now supports Google Places queries using the search box.
+Bee Cartographer supports Google Places queries using the search box.
 If you want to enable it these are the steps you need to follow:

 1. You need to replace your old `com.google.android.maps.v2.API_KEY` meta-data for the `com.google.android.geo.API_KEY`